apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   * Typhon
   * Vic (from Head Case)
   * VIP Valet
-* Eridian tools (Resonator, Analyzer)
-* Fast-Travel/Teleport and Respawn animations
-* Removed startup countdown for: Takedown at the Maliwan Blacksite, Takedown at the Guardian Breach, and Arm's Race
-* A *lot* of mission-and-map-specific animations throughout the game

 Note that the vehicle animations in particular are a bit weird right now -- the animation gets "frozen" near the end for a bit.
 I think that's something